We Care For Your Health

 Once you get the card it is imperative that you bring It to your appointment and give It to the front desk and nurse to avoid being fully responsible for the medication costs.

 You will receive various automated reminders as well as a phone call to remind you of the date and time of your appointment.
+Communication via text message is optional for patients.
+If you would like to opt out, please respond STOP to the first received message,

 During that call we also remind you of the following: